DTeakell/Intro-to-Swift-Programming/README.md

 ## About
 These files are a collection of exercises from the Coursera course **Introduction to Swift Programming**.

+## Changes to Come
+I will be updating all of these to include comments to explain how everything works!
+For now, it's just my code!

 ## Exercises
 - 1 - Variables and Constants
 - 2 - Strings